Cooling force on ions in a magnetized electron plasma: Cooling force for a Maxwellian ion distribution

-Now we turn to the present expression for the cooling force \eqref{eq:a18a} which is shown as solid curves in Figs.~\ref{fig:2} and \ref{fig:3} assuming the same beam divergence as in previous cases (i.e. $\langle \theta_{i}\rangle \simeq 0.2$ mrad).
-The velocity spread of the ion beam in transversal direction used in obtaining the solid curves is $3.5 \beta\gamma c\langle\theta_{i}\rangle \lesssim \sigma_{\perp} \lesssim 4.5 \beta\gamma c\langle\theta_{i}\rangle$ while the spread in the longitudinal direction is typically $\sigma_{\parallel} \lesssim 10^{-2}\sigma _{\perp}$ as it usually occurs in many experimental situations (see, e.g., \cite{beu02,fed06,fedo06} and references therein), in particular at ESR storage ring \cite{win96,wink96,win97}.
-It is seen that the agreement of the more detailed Eq.~\eqref{eq:a18a} with the experimental cooling force is essentially improved in the whole relative velocity range compared to the simple models considered above (dotted and dashed curves).
-We mainly ascribe the deviations of the present model (solid curves) from the ESR data to the rather unknown distribution function of the ions in the beam which has been modeled here in the form of an anisotropic Maxwell distribution \eqref{eq:a42}.
-Indeed the actual velocity spread in ion beams may essentially differ from the Maxwellian \eqref{eq:a42} and, in particular, in some cases the recorded profiles are parabolic rather than Maxwellian \cite{fed06,fedo06,beu02} (see also Ref.~\cite{pot90}).
-For a comprehensive comparison with the measurements and a critical evaluation of the theoretical approaches a detailed knowledge of the ion distribution is indispensable.
+For the parameters and conditions of the considered experiments and taking into account the averages over the electron and ion distribution functions, the domain of hard collisions and relative velocities which violate the condition for a perturbative treatment ${|Z|e\!\!\!/^{2}}/{m v_{0}^2\lambda } < 1$ (see Eq.~\eqref{eq:deflinregime}) is rather small and thus ensures the overall applicability of our model in the present regimes.
+More specific, the related characteristic velocities $({|Z|e\!\!\!/^{2}}/{m \lambda})^{1/2}$ are here $8.7\times 10^2$ m/s for $Z=6$ and $3.4\times 10^3$ m/s for $Z=92$ (taking for low ion velocities the static screening length $\lambda = \bar{\lambda}_{\mathrm{D}}$ defined in Appendix~\ref{sec:app2}).
+This has to be contrasted with a typical lower limit of the relative ion-electron velocity $v_{0}$ which is given by the parallel thermal electron velocity $v_{\mathrm{th}\parallel} \simeq 4.2\times 10^3$~m/s when assuming low ion velocities and neglecting the transverse component of $v_{0}$.
+The deviations of the perturbative BC cooling force \eqref{eq:a18a} (solid curves) from the ESR data (filled circles) we therefore mainly ascribe to the rather unknown distribution function of the ions in the beam which has been modeled here in the form of an anisotropic Maxwell distribution \eqref{eq:a42}.
+Indeed the actual velocity spread in ion beams may essentially differ from the Maxwellian \eqref{eq:a42} and, in particular, in some cases the recorded profiles are parabolic rather than Maxwellian \cite{fedot06,fedo06,fed06,beu02} (see also Ref.~\cite{pot90}).
+For a comprehensive comparison with the measurements and a critical evaluation of theoretical approaches a detailed knowledge of the ion distribution is indispensable.